gordy93/Linear_vs_Non_Linear_Return_Forecasting_Thesis_Paper/README.md

 # Linear_vs_Non_Linear_Return_Forecasting_Thesis_Paper
-# Linear vs. Non-Linear Return Forecasting

-A quantitative asset-pricing research project comparing whether non-linear machine-learning models provide incremental value over dimension-reduced linear models in equity return forecasting.
+This project is a condenced version of my MSc thesis in Quantitative Finance for the CFA Quant Awards 2026.
+This asset-pricing research compares whether non-linear machine-learning models provide incremental value over dimension-reduced linear models in equity return forecasting.

-The project evaluates both **statistical predictive accuracy** and **economic portfolio value** using a large-scale U.S. equity panel of approximately **3.4 million stock-month observations** and **150+ firm-level characteristics**.
+The research evaluates both **statistical predictive accuracy** and **economic portfolio value** using a large-scale U.S. equity panel of approximately **3.4 million stock-month observations** and **150+ firm-level characteristics**.

 ## Research Question